Quasi-local Edge Mode in XXX Spin Chain/Circuit with Interaction Boundary Defect

 {\em Discussion.--} We have uncovered a simple algebraic matrix-product structure in the XXX spin-$1/2$ chain, or equivalently in the trotterized XXX qubit circuit, with an interaction defect near the boundary.
 This structure yields a conserved quasi-local edge operator above a critical boundary interaction strength.
-The existence of such operator implies a transition between ergodic and non-ergodic dynamics for observables localized near the boundary.
+The deeper relation of our construction to strong zero modes $\Psi$ introduced and studied by Fendley and collaborators~\cite{FendleyJPA16,FendleyPRB14,VernierPRL24,Fendley25}, and to their recent reformulation in terms of commutant algebras~\cite{Motrunich26}, remains unclear.
+In contrast to all known SZMs, which satisfy $\Psi^2=\id$ and $\tr\Psi=0$, our QLEM $Q$ appears to obey the more general quadratic relation \be Q^2 - 2 c Q = 3 c^2\id,\quad c = \sqrt{(Q|Q)/3},\quad \tr Q = 0, \ee so that one quarter of its eigenvalues equal $3 c$ and three quarters equal $-c$; see Fig.~\ref{fig:q}(inset), where $(Q|Q)$ can be computed via (\ref{HST}), see App.
+Eq.~(\ref{eq:QQ}).
+The parametric existence of operator $Q$ implies a transition between ergodic and non-ergodic dynamics for observables localized near the boundary.

+In the continuous-time limit, the transition point coincides with the boundary eigenstate (Kondo-to-bound-mode) transition identified via Bethe ansatz~\cite{Kattel24,Kattel25b}; it would be very interesting to understand the QLEM directly in terms of the boundary-string solutions of the Bethe equations, and conversely, whether the spectral splitting of $Q$ into $3c$ and $-c$ sectors, Eq.~(\ref{eq:Q2}), reflects the tower structure of the Hilbert space found in~\cite{Kattel24,Kattel25b}.

 The central algebraic relation~(\ref{bulk}) can be interpreted as a `decorated' version of RLL or Yang-Baxter relation, which lies at the heart of quantum integrability.
 However, the precise role of the delimiter operators $S$ and $\eta$ in this auxiliary quantum inverse scattering problem remains to be clarified~\cite{Note1}.
 Furthermore, it is important to clarify the role of SU(2) symmetry---which appears to be unique to our setup compared to related literature---and whether our construction can be deformed to $U(1)$-symmetric XXZ interactions.
 Conceptually, our matrix-product structure is reminiscent of a recently discovered matrix-product operator in the XYZ chain~\cite{FendleyXYZ25}.
-A crucial difference, however, is that our construction contains no spectral parameter, rendering the quasi-local conserved charge unique.
+A crucial difference, however, is that our construction contains no spectral parameter, rendering the quasi-local conserved charge unique and thus single-handedly controlling Drude weights.
+We expect these results to open a new path for exploring boundary-induced dynamical phenomena in interacting quantum many-body systems.